dominodatalab/workshop-ray/README.md

 ### Datasets

 For `2-Intermediate-Ray-Core-And-Large-Data.ipynb`:
+* If the data is not already available in a shared dataset in your Domino deployment you can create it as follows
 * Create a Dataset in this project (suggested name `Points-For-Pi-Approximation`).
 * Once created, launch a Workspace on Large hardware (no Ray cluster needed) with the Ray compute environment.
 * Run the admin notebook `2-Intermediate-data-gen.ipynb` to generate the relevant files in the dataset.

 For `3-Intermediate-XGBoost-Ray-Tune.ipynb`:
+* If the data is not already available in a shared dataset in your Domino deployment you can create it as follows
 * Create a Dataset in this project (suggested name `CA-Housing`).
 * Once created, launch a Workspace on Large hardware (no Ray cluster needed) with the Ray compute environment.
 * Run the first few cells in `3-Intermediate-XGBoost-Ray-Tune.ipynb` to generate the relevant files in the dataset.